Mastek Blog

 Power of contact center automation

 This has been invaluable to the healthcare provider.
-So far, they have processed over 18,000 requests an saved 1,500 hours of work.
-Perhaps most importantly, they have taken the strain off frontline staff and enabled them to support with other critical activities.
+So far, they have processed over 18,000 requests and saved 1,500 hours of work.
+Perhaps most importantly, they have taken the strain off frontline staff and enabled them to support other critical activities.

 This approach stands out for its relevance to Covid-19 where call volumes have soared and call centres have been closed.
 Our client experienced a 40% reduction in workload—an efficiency entirely driven by a bot with a deep knowledge base targeted at common customer queries.

-But none of this matters if you don’t ensure that your implementation and delivery is built to deliver the results you expect and to create a sustainable culture of digital change.
+But none of this matters if you don’t ensure that your implementation and delivery are built to deliver the results you expect and to create a sustainable culture of digital change.

 Topics: Intelligent Automation, AI, Intelligent Automation vs RPA, Intelligent Automation tools, Intelligent Process Automation